2023 Best Value Health Sciences & Services Undergraduate Certificate Schools in the Middle Atlantic Region

 Read full report on Health Sciences & Services at Delaware County Community College

-Technical Learning Centers Inc landed the #8 spot in the 2023 rankings for the best value undergraduate certificate health sciences & services programs.
-Prospect College is a fairly small private for-profit school located in the large city of Washington.
+Technical Learning Centers Inc did quite well in this year’s ranking of the best places for health sciences & services students to get a undergraduate certificate.
+It came in at #8 on the list.
+Prospect College is a fairly small private for-profit school located in the city of Washington.

 Explore the best health sciences & services schools for a specific state in the Middle Atlantic region.